searchspring/snap/docs/INTEGRATION_VARIANTS.md

 2. On your product detail page, add the following attributes to the variant selectors for the main product. (see example below)

-On your product page templates, add these attributes to variant selector elements:
+On your product page templates, add these attributes to the clickable variant selector elements:
 - `ss-variant-option="${field}:${value}"` on each option element (e.g. "Color:Blue")
 - `ss-variant-option-selected` on currently selected options